 Important COVID-19 Information

 As the state and local communities have begun to re-open to serve the care needs of children and families, the Nicklaus Children’s Hospital Dental Department has resumed care at our Doral Outpatient Center for both emergency and non-emergency appointments.
 Our number one priority is to keep patients, families and our personnel safe.
-Our Dental Mobile Unit will remain closed until further notice.

 Should your child require any emergency dental care, please call our clinic at 786-624-3368 as you normally would and our personnel will assist.
 We continue to adhere to local and state regulations, and the Center for Disease Control guidelines.